MicrosoftDocs/bot-docs/articles/bot-service-troubleshoot-authentication-problems.md

 This guide can help you to troubleshoot authentication issues with your bot by evaluating a series of scenarios to determine where the problem exists.

 > [!NOTE]
-> To complete all steps in this guide, you will need to download and use the [Bot Framework Emulator][Emulator] and must have access to the bot's registration settings in the <a href="https://dev.botframework.com" target="_blank">Bot Framework Portal</a>.
+> To complete all steps in this guide, you will need to download and use the [Bot Framework Emulator][Emulator] and must have access to the bot's registration settings in the <a href="https://portal.azure.com" target="_blank">Azure Portal</a>.

 ## <a id="PW"></a> App ID and password